hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 > The Author yet, has not disclosed the name
 >
-> Of those in fault, howe'er they've been to blame;
+> Of those in fault, however they've been to blame;
 >
 > But should they think that their true picture's shown,
 >